Use a Checklist to Track Documentation of Community Need

 I have reviewed various samples of tools that recruiters use to ensure that there is a documented need to start recruiting a specific physician.
-Most of these tools address all the required reasons to recruit, including both qualitative need (the calculated need in numbers) and qualitative need (a narrative addressing future succession needs, current barriers to timely access for new patients, barriers for Medicare and Medicaid appointments, and other market factors).
+Most of these tools address all the required reasons to recruit, including both quantitative need (the calculated need in numbers) and qualitative need (a narrative addressing future succession needs, current barriers to timely access for new patients, barriers for Medicare and Medicaid appointments, and other market factors).

 Hospitals must document the following information, which must be incorporated into the checklist, to support the need for additional physicians:

 - A shortage of physicians in the community overall by population demand ratios (affiliated/non-affiliated).

 - A current and forecasted need for a defined service area.

 - Inadequate access (specific payer access) to healthcare.

 - The loss of an essential community program, not hospital-specific (i.e., trauma).

 - The risk of loss of physicians over the next several years due to departures or retirement.